 If the recommendation suggested requesting a proposal for additional pollution control measures, (the industrialists can consult reputed Consultants / Specialist) the industrialist will be informed to fulfill such request.
 Decision to issue the EPL will be made based on the evaluation of the additional details provided by the applicant.
 Proceed to next step.

-For industries in List “C”
+For industries in List “D”

 The report that is prepared by the Inspection team is submitted to the Technical Evaluation Committee (TEC).
 The committee is appointed by the respective Local Authority.
 Responsibility of the TEC is to advise Local Authority in subject of licensing procedure.
-Divisional Environmental Officer of the Provincial/ District office of the CEA who are assigned to the respective Local Authority area functions as the Secretary to the TEC.
+Divisional Environmental Officer or Environmental Officer of the Provincial/ District office of the CEA who are assigned to the respective Local Authority area functions as the Secretary to the TEC.